-A triptych featuring work by the Israeli-British choreographer and composer Hofesh Schechter, William Forsythe and Sidi Larbi Cherkaoui that zooms in on confrontations.
+A triptych featuring work by the Israeli-British choreographer and composer Hofesh Shechter, William Forsythe and Sidi Larbi Cherkaoui that zooms in on confrontations.
 Between people and society, between the individual and the group or, as in Cherkaoui's creation 'Memento Mori', from which the programme takes its title, the ultimate confrontation: with death.
 Three choreographers, three approaches, three languages of movement.

 William Forsythe's Workwithinwork presents a man whose simple contrasting movements are rapidly picked up by the dancers behind him.
 At the heart of the work is a sequence of duets, representing intense conversations between people.
 With Workwithinwork, Royal Ballet Flanders adds yet another masterpiece by William Forsythe to the company's extensive repertoire.